swaptacular/swpt_accounts/protocol.rst

    A string which (along with ``debtor_id``) globally identifies the removed account.
 Different implementations may use different formats for this string.
 Note that ``creditor_id`` is an ID which is recognizable only by the system that created the account.
-On the other hand, this identifier (along with ``debtor_id``) MUST always be a globally recognizable identifier (an IBAN for example).
+This identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the account (an IBAN for example).

 RejectedConfig